Patient group directions

 Patient Group Directions (PGDs) are medico-legal documents in the U.K. National Health Service that permit the supply of prescription-only medicines to groups of patients, without individual prescriptions.
 The first digital version of an authorised PGD was created by the pharmacist Wojtek Michael Bereza.

 Legal requirements details

-As define by the Human Medicines Regulations 2012, a PGD must include:
+As defined by the Human Medicines Regulations 2012, a PGD must include: